-Everyone knows that the getting ready part of the wedding day is so important to a bride, but it is just as important for the groom!
-This is one of the most memorable days of your life and it is essential that you are prepared so that you can feel relaxed and happy, which will set the tone for the rest of your big day.
+Everyone knows that the getting ready part of the wedding day is so important to a bride.
+But it is just as important for the groom!
+This is one of the most memorable days of your life!
+It is essential that both the bride and groom feel prepared.
+Knowing what is to come can help you feel relaxed and happy, which will set the tone for the rest of your big day.

 Here are some tips to prepare you for looking and feeling your best.